-While directors of the RE are not technically subject to the approval of securityholders, the Board has provided an undertaking to securityholders that whilst it remains ASX listed and internally managed all directors, other than the Chief Executive Officer, willstand for election by Securityholders.
-If a nominated director fails to receive a majority vote, that director will cease to be appointed to the Board of the RE.
+While directors of the RE are not technically subject to the approval of securityholders, the Board has provided an undertaking to securityholders that whilst it remains ASX listed and internally managed all directors, other than the CEO, will stand for election by securityholders.
+If a nominated director fails to receive a majority vote, that director will cease to be appointed to the Board.

-The RE directors, other than the Chief Executive Officer, will hold office for three years following his or her first appointment (or, if appointed by the Board between Annual General Meetings, from the date of the Annual General Meeting after the initial appointment).
+The directors of the RE, other than the CEO, will hold office for three years following his or her first appointment (or, if appointed by the Board between annual general meetings, from the date of the annual general meeting after the initial appointment).